jdblischak/jdb-conda/docker/README.md

 This directory contains the source Dockerfiles I use to build containers for testing conda-related things.

+* `test-conda-build/` - For testing conda-build.
+Based on continuumio/miniconda3:4.5.11.
 * `ubuntu-conda-forge/` - For testing conda-forge recipes.
 Based on Ubuntu 16.04.
+* `ubuntu-bioconda` - For testing bioconda recipes.
+Based on ubuntu-conda-forge.

 I modeled my Dockerfiles off of the following Dockerfiles: